Roomie

 Dan is an ex-Marine (note the tattoo) from Columbus, Ohio.
 He'd joined essentially for the benefit of the G.I.
 Bill footing his college tuition.
 He was also as big a partier as they might come.
 It might not be all too visible in this larger image, but that's a bong resting 'twixt his legs.

 I think we did okay as roommates... he would probably agree with the idea that he was the Jack Klugman to my Tony Randall (although I could easily be pegged most people's Jack Klugman).
-As far as I could tell, we got along quite well...
-We shared many classes, a similar taste in music, we both liked fried baloney—what more could a roommate want?!?
+As far as I could tell, we got along quite well... we shared many classes, a similar taste in music, we both liked fried baloney—what more could a roommate want?!?

 Dan began to play guitar the year we lived together... most of the Burnouts played—as did I—and I think he felt a little left out.
 He picked it up quite quickly and was writing songs in almost no time—something I was having trouble doing after six or seven years of playing guitar.
 One of the first songs he wrote was inspired by the Iranian revolution of 1979 during which seventy or so Americans were taken hostage and held for 444 days.